AmirIqbal1/auto-update-script/README.md

 - Performs `apt install -f` to fix broken dependencies.
 - Runs `apt autoclean` and `apt autoremove` to clean up unnecessary packages and downloaded files.
 - Cleans bash history.
-- Updates Flatpak packages (uncomment the relevant line to enable this).
+- Updates Flatpak packages (comment the relevant line to disable this).

-Great script for Ubuntu servers.
+Great script for debian based distros + servers.
 It includes auto-reboot features, which you can enable by editing out the comments.